mitro54/study-tracker-scheduler/user-stories.md

             *Program prints current schedule and then prompts which day to modify* -> user input
                     *Program prompts user that days schedule and expects modifications in format "starthour.minute-endhour.minute: thing", reprompts until user writes (d) Done*

+        -> user selects 4 (Set up non negotiable hours) *Program prints current non negotiable hours (if there are any) and asks user if they want to (1) Add new hours or (2) Modify current hours (If any exist)*
+                -> user selects 1 (Add new hours) *input is expected as "starthour.minute-endhour.minute: thing", program goes back to previous prompt after*
+                -> user selects 2 (Modify current hours, if any exist) *Program asks user which hours to modify, input is expected as "starthour.minute-endhour.minute: thing", program goes back to previous prompt after*

     -> user selects tracking